Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

 It might seem that continuity should be a straightforward property to show; or at least, that it should be a matter of proficiency with analytic techniques.
 Similarly to the uniqueness question, this turns out to not be the case at all, and for very similar reasons.
 Again, we hold the explanation of this to the technical overview.

-We are able to show continuity of equilibria with respect to a wide range of natural perturbations.
-For instance, if we change the capacity and/or transit times of some arcs in the network by very small amounts, the resulting equilibrium will not change too much.
+We demonstrate continuity of equilibria, in various senses.
+We show that the equilibrium depends continuously on the initial conditions (in terms of initial queue lengths).
+Alternatively, if the equilibrium is ``bumped'' at some moment in time, the equilibrium does not change much.
+We also demonstrate continuity with respect to changes in the instance; if we change the capacity and/or transit times of some arcs in the network by very small amounts, the resulting equilibrium will not change much.

-We have already mentioned that the fluid queueing model is an approximation of reality where ``small'' users are replaced by infinitesimal ones.
-It is assumed that this replacement does not make much difference.
-To actually justify this, one would need to show some form of convergence of equilibria for discrete packet model to dynamic equilibria in the fluid queueing model.
-No such rigorous justification has been made so far, however: empirical evidence has been provided~\cite{ZiemkeEtAl2020FlowsOverTimeAsLimitOfMATSim}, and rigorous results have been obtained for the \emph{static} model~\cite{cominetti2020convergence}.
-As some first steps, the convergence of the underlying packet model to the fluid queueing model has been proven (without considering equilibrium behavior)~\cite{sering2021convergence}.
-We anticipate our work being a main ingredient in proving convergence of equilibria; it should be clear that without continuity, there is little hope for such a convergence result.
-We leave this for followup work.
+We should say that our results do not suffice to show the strongest forms of stability one might like, and that were hinted at in the motivation above.
+Our results only apply to settings where except for a single exceptional moment, or some finite number of moments, behavior is precisely as in a dynamic equilibrium.
+They do not imply that a version of the model with small but indivisible agents behaves similarly to the nonatomic model, or that an approximate equilibrium where agents take only approximate shortest paths is similar to an exact equilibrium.
+We discuss in detail such questions, as well as followup work addressing them, in the conclusion (\Cref{sec:conclusion}).

 It should seem natural, given the above discussion, that uniqueness and continuity are related.
 The following question, however, appears entirely unrelated.
 Surprisingly, this is not the case: one of our main conceptual contributions is to show how uniqueness and continuity follow from resolving it.